What benefits do Health Coaching skills bring to Health and Care Professionals?

 What health coaching skills create is an alliance between professional and patient / client.
 It works because most people underestimate the challenges associated with change and are not experts in this field.
 Practitioners who use this approach help clarify goals, set achievable plans, identify internal and external barriers, connect to resources and supports and motivate the patient to take the actions needed to achieve healthier lifestyle behavioural habits.

-Can you tell us about the IHS Health Coaching Skills for Health and Care Practitioners course?
+Can you tell us about the IHS Certificate in Health Coaching?

 This course is aimed at health and care workers wishing to develop knowledge, skills and competence in health coaching and supports professionals to more effectively deliver quality personalised care to help transform health and wellness outcomes in patients and clients.

-The course offered by IHS is a 20 hour training consisting of theory and coaching practice and is delivered via live webinar.
-Online learning consists of 8 two hour webinars held weekly though other formats may be rolled out.
+The course offered by IHS is a 40 hour training consisting of theory and coaching practice and is delivered via live webinar.
+Online learning consists of 4 days of online webinars or 16 x 2 hour online webinars – other formats may be rolled out.